bluebirz/bluebirz.github.io/_posts/2025-11-01-try-dbt-part-4.md

 Another basic materialization, table.

-We consider a table when we want to make a persist data model for the users or dashboards, especially when the model needs to refresh its data but take so big time that a view wouldn't the good solution for users to wait.
+We consider a table when we want to make a persist data model for the users or dashboards, especially when the model needs to refresh its data but take so big time that a view couldn't be the good solution for users to wait.

 {% tabs dbt4-table %}